Medical Information

 DEMEROL Injection may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
 There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see Drug Interactions (7)].
 Monitor these patients for signs of hypotension after initiating or titrating the dosage of DEMEROL Injection.
 In patients with circulatory shock, DEMEROL Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
 Avoid the use of DEMEROL Injection in patients with circulatory shock.

 In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), DEMEROL Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
+Monitor such patients for worsening of signs of increasing intracranial pressure.
 Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with DEMEROL Injection.

 Opioids may also obscure the clinical course in a patient with a head injury.
 Avoid the use of DEMEROL Injection in patients with impaired consciousness or coma.